-- Improbable Weapon User: He has attacked people with tuning forks, syringes, microscopes, rolling chalk boards, elephant sculptures, and taxi doors with an astonishing rate of success.
+- Improbable Weapon User: He has attacked people with tuning forks, syringes, microscopes, rolling chalkboards, elephant sculptures, and taxi doors with an astonishing rate of success.
 Please note that most of this is before he got Super Strength.

 - Papa Wolf: Whatever else you can say for Mohinder, at the end of Season 1 he does manage to single-handedly take down Matt Parkman and holds HRG off at gunpoint in order to protect orphaned Molly Walker.
 This leads to Molly's Has Two Daddies storyline with Mohinder and Matt acting as her parental substitutes.

-- Put on a Bus: He's largely absent from Volume 5, due to having been murdered by Samuel Sullivan 3 months earlier, then saved by a time-traveling Hiro only to get put into an insane asylum.
-In his last appearance, he waves goodbye to everybody and walks off, stating that he can't participate in the upcoming final battle against Samuel because he has to go home and patch things up with his girlfriend (although he is good enough to build them a compass to locate Samuel with).
+- Put on a Bus: In his last appearance, he waves goodbye to everybody and walks off, stating that he can't participate in the upcoming final battle against Samuel because he has to go home and patch things up with his girlfriend (although he is good enough to build them a compass to locate Samuel with).
 Had there been another season, Ramamurthy woulnd't have returned.

 - Too Dumb to Live: The number of instances is painful.
 Mohinder is not alone in this category by any means, but he stands out the most and warrants mention.